Newly Released Books

 - Richar Munoz, Rating: 5/5

-Interviewing Users: How to Uncover Compelling Insights (paid link) by Steve Portigal
+Interviewing Users: How to Uncover Compelling Insights by Steve Portigal

 "Wonderful"